 Many people are born with deficient, flat-looking cheeks; others lose facial fat as they age, particularly in the mid-face/cheek area.
 There are several ways to augment the cheeks and correct these issues.
 The simplest way is by adding a special, anatomical implant to the cheeks.
 The other method, which is used separately or in conjunction with small implants, is fat transfer.
 Fat transfer is especially beneficial when people have suffered a loss of fat in several areas that are difficult to treat with an implant alone.

 Smooth, contoured cheeks and high cheekbones have traditionally been considered a sign of beauty and youth.
 Unfortunately, as people age, shallowness often develops in the mid cheeks due to loss of fat or the pull of gravity.
 Sometimes, a facelift or mid-face lift can restore the cheek to its more youthful appearance by lifting the sagging jowl fat back up into the cheek area.
 However, that may not always be enough.

 Silastic cheek implants are inserted through a small incision made inside the mouth in the crease above the upper lip.
-They are positioned in place, and dissolvable sutures close the incisions on each side.
+After being carefully positioned, dissolvable sutures close the incisions on each side.
 Dr. Frenzel uses special sutures or screws to secure the implants and then closes the incisions.

 Recovery is quick and risks are very minimal.
 One may experience some temporary bruising, swelling, and possibly lumpiness.
 The success rate of the fat lasting long-term seems to depend upon the mobility of the area involved.
 Cheek areas do very well.

-For more information on cheek augmentation with facial implants or fat transfer, contact Advanced Cosmetic Surgery.
+For more information on cheek augmentation with facial implants or fat transfer, contact BodEvolve.